jack040301/oop-crud-php/README.md

 #CRUD APPLICATION

-move into the htdocs of XAMPP folder in storage drive
+move this folder to the htdocs of XAMPP folder in storage drive

 import the office_record.sql in the MySQL Database